48 khz sample rate - why 44,1 khz will soon be out

 BETTER PLAYBACK QUALITY ON TERMINAL DEVICES

-By default, the DACs (digital to analog converter) of end devices such as smartphones, Bluetooth speakers, TV sets etc. for playing mp3 or other audio and music with a Sample rate of 48 khz on the go.
+By default, the DACs (digital to analog converters) of portable devices such as smartphones, Bluetooth speakers, etc. for playing mp3 or other audio and music with a Sample rate of 48 khz on the go.
 So there is another qualitative advantage that speaks for the delivery in 48 kHz sample rate.
 In contrast to the delivery in 44,1 khz so here no additional sample rate conversion takes place.

 STREAMINGTEST MASTER